trys/trysv4/content/blog/i-think-im-a-design-engineer.md

 ## The design → engineering gulf

-However, it's becoming increasingly more common for organisations to jump straight from "design" to "engineering", missing out the front-of-the-frontend altogether.
+However, it's becoming increasingly more common for organisations to jump straight from "design" to "engineering", missing out the front-of-the-front-end altogether.
 After all, the engineer codes, and the phase after design is code, so why not let the engineers build the UI?

 Well, by jumping straight between the colossal gulf spanning the two functions, a huge wealth of design intention can disappear out of sight.